Knight Crew (2010)

 Assistant Director Lucy Bradley

 Gareth Malone and Glyndebourne

-Gareth Malone, who has worked with Glyndebourne education since 2000, returned to work on Knight Crew as Chorus Master, helping to find new talent and reach teenagers who would never normally get the chance to appear in an opera.
+Gareth Malone, who first worked with Glyndebourne education in 2000, returned to work on Knight Crew as Chorus Master, helping to find new talent and reach teenagers who would never normally get the chance to appear in an opera.
 Gareth’s journey, from auditioning the young chorus through to the final performances at Glyndebourne, was filmed by the BBC as a three-part documentary – Gareth Malone Goes to Glyndebourne – which was first broadcast on BBC2 in June 2010.
 The documentary went on to win an Emmy Award in the Arts Programming category at the 2011 International Emmy Awards.

 “This was a well-told tale that really packed a punch, and could not have hoped for a more gripping or committed performance.
 The legendary Glyndebourne production values are applied as assiduously to these youth operas as to anything in the Festival season, and they really pay off.”

 “I wouldn’t have missed it for anything: profoundly uplifting and encouraging.”